 - Allow 5 minutes to each team before starting the activity so that they can discuss and plan for the task.
 During this time, no one is allowed to take an action.

 - The task for the team is to transfer the toxic waste from the radiation zone to the safe zone.
-This must be done using the allowed.

 - Each team should complete this process within 20 minutes; otherwise the toxic waste will blow up and destruct the world.